syslogic/bash-scripts/README.md

     cron_firebase.sh project-12345 /home/backups/firebase

+## gradle_log.sh
+it logs gradle output to file, greps for "BUILD SUCCESSFUL" and then it opens that file.

 ## wrap_android_emulator.sh
-It wraps the Android Emulator with CLI options. merely written, because I was fed up of doing this manually and the GUI of Android Studio does not permit one to add parameters.
+it wraps the Android Emulator with CLI options. merely written, because I was fed up of doing this manually and the GUI of Android Studio does not permit one to add parameters.